Dragyn85/PerformanceTestCustomUpdateCalls/README.md

 Do you have your own test to that u want to creat?
 1. Drag in the PresetUpdateTest from the prefab folder
 2. Create a new gameobjec and add a c# script to be tested, make it inherit TestCase.
-3. Add it to the Factorys "Object to Instanciate.
+3. Add it to the Factorys "Object to Instanciate".
 4. Add "SpawnedObjectContainer" to target transfrom in the factory.

 Optional